LackingInGrav1tas/chc/README.md

-# chc
+# chc #
-**Spaghetti code.
+WARNING: Spaghetti code ahead.

 CHC is a simple interpreted language which supports functions.
-It utilizes lazy evaluation and is written completely in C++.**
+It utilizes lazy evaluation and is written completely in C++.

 SYNTAX